 You will have an overall Part I tutor, a range of the first year module tutors, plus seminar and practical class staff who are all available to support you academically, in addition to your Academic Tutor.
 Lancaster University is committed to a minimum amount of contact time that you will have with your tutors and also sets out guidance for contact outside of standard teaching.
 We will give you details about the hours and how to make contact when you begin your studies with us.

 One of the remits of our Student Representation committee is to provide consultation and advice should you experience difficulties with your studies.
 Student members are elected to meet with all of the staff and tutors on your Part I course at least once a term to raise any matters that need response or change.

 Student Learning Advisor

-During your time at Lancaster, you will be challenged academically.
-Providing support to our students to help you to become the very best is a key part of our ethos.
+During your time at Lancaster, we will challenge you academically.
+Providing support to our students to help you to become the very best is a crucial part of our ethos.
 We want you to achieve your full potential through effective study practices and good scientific writing.

 Your student learning advisor offers drop-in sessions, 1-1 meetings and workshops for undergraduate and postgraduate students.
 Get in touch for: